Plasma (physics)

 The presence of charged particles makes plasma electrically conductive, with the dynamics of individual particles and macroscopic plasma motion governed by collective electromagnetic fields and very sensitive to externally applied fields.
 The response of plasma to electromagnetic fields is used in many modern devices and technologies, such as plasma televisions or plasma etching.

 Depending on temperature and density, a certain number of neutral particles may also be present, in which case plasma is called partially ionized.
 Neon signs and lightning are examples of partially ionized plasmas.

-Unlike the phase transitions between the other three states of matter, the transition to plasma is relatively not well defined and is a matter of interpretation and context.
-Whether a given degree of ionization suffices to call a substance 'plasma' depends on the specific phenomenon being considered.
+Unlike the phase transitions between the other three states of matter, the transition to plasma is not well defined and is a matter of interpretation and context.
+Whether a given degree of ionization suffices to call a substance "plasma" depends on the specific phenomenon being considered.

 Early history

 Plasma was first identified in laboratory by Sir William Crookes.
 Crookes presented a lecture on what he called "radiant matter" to the British Association for the Advancement of Science, in Sheffield, on Friday, 22 August 1879.

 Systematic studies of plasma began with the research of Irving Langmuir and his colleagues in the 1920s.
 Langmuir also introduced the term "plasma" as a description of ionized gas in 1928:

 Lewi Tonks and Harold Mott-Smith, both of whom worked with Langmuir in the 1920s, recall that Langmuir first used the term by analogy with the blood plasma.
 Mott-Smith recalls, in particular, that the transport of electrons from thermionic filaments reminded Langmuir of "the way blood plasma carries red and white corpuscles and germs."